ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

     >
     > Exit Code: 255

+    ...then the problem is a bad mod and/or an outdated version of Forge.

+    **Solution:**
+    1. Install a different version of Forge: ex: the "Recommended" version instead of the "Latest" version, or vice versa, or the absolute latest version now if a newer version has been released since you last tried.
+Ex: I upgraded from the "latest" version of `1.20.1-forge-47.2.30` to the "latest" version of `1.20.1-forge-47.3.5` at a later date.
+    1. Install a different version of the mod.
+Ex: I upgraded from `DragonSurvival-1.20.1-09.01.2024.jar` to `DragonSurvival-1.20.1-27.06.2024-all.jar`, which became available at a later date when I tried again.

+    **How do just "uninstall" the failing mod, instead:**

-    ...then the problem is a bad mod.
-Remove the mod you just added and try again and it will launch.
+    If you remove the mod you just added and try again then Forge will at least launch.

     To remove the mod, do one of these three options: